Medici Family

 Overview of the Medici Family History

 The House of Medici started modestly.
-They were merchants and bankers in the city of Florence, which was the epicentre of the Italian Renaissance.
+They were merchants and bankers in the city of Florence, which was the epicenter of the Italian Renaissance.
 But the tides turned in their favour with the emergence of the charismatic Giovanni di Bicci de’ Medici, who transformed the family’s standing from successful merchants to influential bankers, setting the stage for the Medici to become one of the most powerful families in Italy.

 Highlighting the Banking Empire They Created